Struct biodivine_lib_bdd::Bdd

 ) -> String

-Convert this Bdd
+Convert this Bdd to a .dot string.

-Variable names in the graph are resolved from the given BddVariableSet
+Variable names in the graph are resolved from the given BddVariableSet.

-is true, edges leading to zero
+If zero_pruned is true, edges leading to zero are not shown.
+This can greatly

 simplify the graph without losing information.